Tharun19102002/portfolio19/README.md

 # Serverless Portfolio Website

 This project is a modern, interactive portfolio website deployed on AWS S3 for serverless hosting.
-It showcases my skills, projects, and experience as a Cloud Engineer and DevOps Practitioner with eye-catching animations and responsive design.
+It showcases my skills, projects, and experience as a Cloud Practitioner and DevOps Practitioner with eye-catching animations and responsive design.

 ## Demo Site